eleanorhealth/simpleforce/README.md

 ### Setup the Client

-An `client` instance is the main entrance to access Salesforce using simpleforce.
-Create a `client` instance with the `NewHTTPClient` function with an oauth2 configured HTTP client and the proper endpoint URL:
+An `httpClient` instance is the main entrance to access Salesforce using simpleforce.
+Create an `httpClient` instance with the
+`NewHTTPClient` function with an oauth2 configured HTTP client and the proper endpoint URL:

 ```go